skyfe79/Awesome/README.md

 ## TypeScript

+- [konva](https://github.com/konvajs/konva) - Konva.js is an HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.
+- [html-to-image](https://github.com/bubkoo/html-to-image) - ✂️ Generates an image from a DOM node using HTML5 canvas and SVG.
+- [theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web
+- [dnd-kit](https://github.com/clauderic/dnd-kit) - The modern, lightweight, performant, accessible and extensible drag & drop toolkit for React.
+- [react-design-editor](https://github.com/salgum1114/react-design-editor) - React Design Editor has started to developed direct manipulation of editable design tools like Powerpoint, We've developed it with reactjs, ant.design, fabricjs
 - [react-color](https://github.com/uiwjs/react-color) - 🎨 Is a tiny color picker widget component for React apps.
 - [react-md-editor](https://github.com/uiwjs/react-md-editor) - A simple markdown editor with preview, implemented with React.js and TypeScript.
 - [signals](https://github.com/preactjs/signals) - Manage state with style in every framework